Requesting Funds. Requests for funds should be made in the following manner:

 Allocation of Information Technology Resources

 The College recognizes that information technology plays an important role in teaching effectiveness and administrative efficiencies.
 With the exception of regular computer and printer replacements, which are budgeted on a three-year cycle, the allocation of resources for information technology will be given equal consideration with all other requests during the annual Renovation and Replacement (R&R) budget process.
-Recommendations for funding will come from department chairs to their respective Deans (i.e., the Dean of the Faculty, the Vice President for Development, or the Vice President for Finance and Business Affairs).
-Each Vice President or Dean will then consult with the Vice President for Information Services, who will submit an overall list of information technology priorities to the Vice President for Finance and Business Affairs, who will compile a master list of all R & R requests.
-The master list will then be forwarded to the President’s Staff for final review prior to being submitted to the President.
+Recommendations for funding will come from department heads to their respective Vice Presidents (i.e., the Provost, the Vice President for Development, or the Vice President for Finance and Business Affairs).
+Each Vice President or Dean will then consult with the Chief Information Officer, who will submit an overall list of information technology priorities to the Vice President for Finance and Business Affairs, who will compile a master list of all R & R requests.
+The master list will then be forwarded to the President’s Senior Leadership team for final review prior to being submitted to the President.

 Auxiliary Services Budgets